Visiting the Research Center

 Research Center Closings

 The John and Eleanor Kirkpatrick Research Center is located on the first floor of the Oklahoma History Center.
 We are open to the public, and there is never a charge to visit the research facilities.
-Visit the Research Center to find books, photos, manuscripts, newspapers, audio, and video pertaining to American Indians, genealogy, and Oklahoma history.
+Visit the Research Center to find books, photographs, manuscripts, maps, newspapers, oral histories, audio, and video pertaining genealogy and Oklahoma history.

 Group Tours and Field Trips